EXCLUSIVE | We reveal the identity of the CSA person behind decision to revoke journalists' accreditation - its not Thabang Moroe

 TimesLIVE understands that Moroe demanded a full explanation and report from Mthembu but was suspended before he could do so.

-In the early years of Nenzani’s rein as president from 2013 to 2019, cricket journalist Telford Vice, who worked for the Sunday Times at the time and later TimesLIVE, had some of his rights and special privileges as a reporter revoked.
+During Nenzani’s rein as president from 2013 to 2019, cricket journalist Telford Vice, who worked for the Sunday Times at the time and later TimesLIVE, had some of his rights and special privileges as a reporter revoked at some point.

 Nenzani was board chairperson and Haroon Lorgat CEO at the time.
 Vice’s censorship was eventually lifted after mediation.

-Lorgat denied on Tuesday that the CSA treatment of Vice was tantamount to a ban, a revocation of accreditation or a suppression in one way or the other.
+Lorgat denied on Tuesday that Vice’s removal from the CSA media mailing list was tantamount to a ban, a revocation of accreditation or a suppression in one way or the other.

 “Telford was definitely not banned.
 He was only removed from the email list,” Lorgat told TimesLIVE on Tuesday.